girik21/antraReact/advancedTraining/BasicConcepts/Concepts.md

 - Redux Thunk is middleware that allows us to return functions, rather than just actions, within Redux.

 - One of the main use cases for this middleware is for handling actions that might  be asynchronous, for example, using axios to send a GET request.

+- Thunk middleware functions do not need to be pure , so they can handle side effect like CRUD operations with the help of Apis.

 - Redux Thunk allows us to dispatch those actions asynchronously and resolve each promise that gets returned.